the-teachingRSE-project/competencies/competencies.md

 <!-- Use repositories -->
 \skillsection{SWREPOS}

-The RSE should be able to identify and use fitting public platforms (so-called software source code repositories or "repos" with version control) to share the code artefacts they have created and invite the public to scrutinise them in public reviews.
+The RSE should be able to identify and use fitting public platforms (so-called software repositories or "repos") to share the artefacts they have created and invite the public to scrutinise them in public reviews.

 <!-- Software behaviour awareness and analysis -->